Porsche 928: Design and specifications

-Porsche utilised a transaxle in the 928 to help achieve 50/50 front/rear weight distribution, aiding the car's balance.
-Although it weighed more than the difficult-to-handle 911, its more neutral weight balance and higher power output gave it similar performance on the track.
-The 928 was regarded as the more relaxing car to drive at the time.
-It came with either a five-speed dog leg manual transmission, or a Mercedes-Benz-derived automatic transmission, originally with three speeds, with four-speed from 1983 in North America and 1984 in other markets.
-For the first generation cars, 1978 & 1979, the majority of cars were fitted with the less expensive 5 speed manual gearbox while the optional 3 speed automatic was much scarcer.
-As the model years continued, this ratio evened out and then finally more cars had the automatic transmission.
-The exact percentage of manual and automatic gearbox cars for the entire production run is not known.
+In combination with the water-cooled V8 engine, Porsche utilised a transaxle in the 928 to help achieve 50/50 front/rear weight distribution.
+Performance of early cars were similar to the contemporary 911, despite being heavier.
+By the time the S/S2 specification was in production, the 928 was outperforming even the 911 Turbo in top speed tests.
+Early cars came with either a five-speed dog leg manual transmission, or a 3 speed Mercedes-Benz-derived automatic transmission.
+A four-speed automatic transmission replaced the three-speed option from 1983 in North America and 1984 in other markets.
+Of cars produced in 1978 and 1979, the majority were fitted with the 5 speed manual gearbox while the optional 3 speed automatic was specified less regularly.
+Later model years number of automatic cars was larger.
+1980-95 percentage of manual cars was 34%.
+As so many 1978 and 1979 were with manual gearbox actual split can be 60% automatic and 40% manual.